bananaml/banana-cli/boilerplate/potassium/README.md

 This is a Potassium HTTP server, created with `banana init` CLI

 ### Testing
-Start a local dev server with `banana dev`
+Start a local dev server with `python3 app.py`

 ### Deployment
 1. Create empty repo on [Github](https://github.com)